90210 (TV series): Development

 A detailed breakdown of the pilot written by Thomas was released on March 17, 2008, containing information on the plot and characters which would be in the series.
-None of the characters were related to the original series of 90210 which again aired a few years before except Erin Silver played by Jessica Stroup; however, the new series featured a similar premise: a family with two teenagers who recently moved from the Midwest to Beverly Hills.
+None of the characters were related to the original series of 90210 which again aired a quite few years before, except Erin Silver played by Jessica Stroup; however, the new series featured a similar premise: a family with two teenagers who recently moved from the Midwest to Beverly Hills.
 To reflect the situation at the Beverly Hills school, where around 40 percent of the students were of Persian descent, a student named Navid Shirazi was created.
 Thomas intended to introduce The Peach Pit, the diner from Beverly Hills, 90210, but noted that it would not be featured in the pilot.
 The writer considered giving the siblings a job at a movie theater, as he did not want them to use their parents' credit cards.
 Thomas revealed that there were plans to reintroduce one of the original cast members, but had not met with any of them to discuss a role.
 Thomas later elaborated the producers wanted to see "as many of the original cast members as possible", but were careful not to "parade them all out in the pilot".

 On April 14, 2008, Thomas announced that he was sidelining the series to focus on his two pilots for ABC.
 Gabe Sachs and Jeff Judah were hired as the new executive producers and wrote a new version of the script in late April.
 Sachs said that although Thomas had a "great script", their version of the script was edgier.
 Judah said that they were trying to ground their script in reality, with real character stories and emotional stories.
 The writers wanted the audience to relate to the characters' problems, which they wanted to be truthful and emotional, but also comedic.
 The pair were interested in telling several stories simultaneously, featuring many characters.
 The pair changed the surname of the main family from Mills to Wilson, along with changing the name of the mother from Celia to Debbie.
 The pair also told reporters that they would be adding their "comedic impulses" to the script.
 Sachs and Judah found the parents to be an important part of the series, and designed to be contemporary parents.
 Since the producers were both fathers, they designed the script to include more prominent adult story lines and a strong point of view on parenting.
 Judah was interested in focusing on how the family kept their moral center when moving to Beverly Hills, and the way the parents dealt with their teenagers.
 On May 11, 2008, one day before The CW's upfront presentations, the network officially picked up the series for the 2008–2009 television season.